Best Travel Cards for Australians Heading Overseas in 2025

 When you’re selecting the right travel card for your specific needs, you’ll want to check if it supports spending in the country or countries you’re heading off to.
 It’s also important to take a look at the exchange rates used for currency conversion, and any other fees which may apply like monthly charges or inactivity fees.

-How do I pick the best travel card for me?
+How do I pick the best travel money card?

 Fed up with ATM charges when you travel overseas?
 Or running out of money when you need it the most?
 You probably brought the wrong card with you.